-Catching snapper with Soft plastics
+Snapper fishing with Soft plastics

 Sounders to find snapper

-Have a look at our GPS marks to get you started on finding good grounds with your sounder.
-I find it amazing at times watching the sounder for signs of life.
+You can also review our shared GPS fishing marks to get you started on known snapper grounds to try.
 I have found that my fishing techniques have changed becoming more Intune with the information that the sounder is continually providing.
+Snapper Fishing Tips Melbourne

 Snapper hot spots around Melbourne